12 Architecture Passion Project Ideas for Students

 The architectural landscape is very vast so it might seem intimidating to approach an architecture passion project at first, especially if you’re new to the topic.
 As a result, it’s important to first consider what you’re personally interested in and your design preferences before diving into any one project.

 It can be useful to first gain an understanding of the different types of architecture, and then narrow down to a few that stand out to you.
-For example, you could Google a type of architecture like “healthcare architecture", explore various examples, and read about the unique nature of the architecture type and why it matters.
+For example, you could Google a type of architecture like “healthcare architecture," explore various examples, and read about the unique nature of the architecture type and why it matters.

 It may feel overwhelming to take an architectural idea and turn it into a digital rendering or even a small-scale prototype.
 Here are some steps to take to get you on the right path.

-• Concept Development: Start by fleshing out your idea.
+Concept Development: Start by fleshing out your idea.
 Define the purpose, function, and goals of the project.
 Consider the site location, user needs, and any specific design requirements.

-• Research and Analysis: Research similar projects, relevant building codes and regulations, and environmental factors.
+Research and Analysis: Research similar projects, relevant building codes and regulations, and environmental factors.
 Start to analyze the site's topography, climate, and surroundings.

-• Sketching: Begin sketching rough concepts to explore different design possibilities.
+Sketching: Begin sketching rough concepts to explore different design possibilities.
 Let your creativity flow and just see where it takes you!

-• Preliminary Design: Develop the most promising ideas further, creating more detailed sketches or digital representations.
+Preliminary Design: Develop the most promising ideas further, creating more detailed sketches or digital representations.
 Consider the spatial layout, building massing, and potential materials you would use for the project.

-• Design Development: Refine your chosen concept by adding more detail.
+Design Development: Refine your chosen concept by adding more detail.
 Create floor plans, elevations, sections, and 3D models to visualize the project better.

-• Budget and Cost Estimation: Develop a rough budget for the project by estimating the costs of materials, labor, and other expenses.
+Budget and Cost Estimation: Develop a rough budget for the project by estimating the costs of materials, labor, and other expenses.
 This will help you determine if the project is financially viable.

-• Sustainability and Energy Efficiency: Try to integrate sustainable design principles and energy-efficient features into your plan.
+Sustainability and Energy Efficiency: Try to integrate sustainable design principles and energy-efficient features into your plan.
 Consider factors like natural ventilation, daylighting, and renewable energy sources.

 While all the above steps are crucial, don’t forget the importance of finding mentors or peers to help guide you and give you feedback during this planning phase.
-Mentors can help inspire you, suggest adjustments to your plans, or just provide support if you’re feeling stuck!
-At Polygence, we have many great research mentors who can help you out with your architecture passion project.
+Joining a Polygence Pod is a great way to gain confidence, inspiration, and motivation alongside your peers while working closely with an industry expert.

 Looking for inspiration about what your architecture project focus should be?
 Here’s a list of possible research topic areas to consider: